Well, Rush, you laugh about Brittany Spears' sister being pregnant, but it was a lead story in Boston TV last night.

 And if you're on television and you're fat, you're either a character actor and nobody knows your name, but you're not prominent.

-Well, couple of exceptions.
+Well, a couple of exceptions.

-He ended up selling wine on Monday Night Football.
+He ended up selling wine on Monday night football.

-Uh who else uh out there?
+Who else out there?

-Burrow Ives made it for a while, but what?
+Burl Ives made it for a while.

-Jed Jack, Jackie Glee, but Jackie, you know, he tried.
+But Jackie, you know, he tried.

-You lost the weight, there was a Jackie Gleason diet.
+There was a Jackie Gleason diet.

 He had all those sausages and stuff.